 However, in the same Habitat VIP range there was a shoe-horn by Manolo Blahnik; a heavyweight piece cum sculpture that recalled one of his whimsical sketches.
 It was arguably more functional as a door-stop but it ended up being a best-seller which didn’t surprise me in the slightest.
 Why?
 Because Manolo “designs” for a living, albeit in a different medium, but he simply extended his language to create an interior object that bore his unmistakable, and globally-appreciated, creative signature.
 It works because it’s one degree of separation from his day job, same instinct, different application.

-By this rationale, I concede that interesting results can be produced when fashion designers cross the track into interiors.
+By this rationale, I concede that interesting results can be produced when fashion designers cross the track into interiors, Matthew Williamson’s wallpaper ranges for Osborne & Little are a great example.
 Likewise chefs collaborating on kitchenwares — it makes sense; they have appropriate expertise to bring to the table; but a singer, actor or athlete “designing” for my home?
 No thank you.

 Sadly this trend sees no sign of abating.
 There’s Kylie bedlinen up for grabs (think sateen, sequins and diamante) even Beyoncé’s mum is doing sheets!
 It just doesn’t make sense.
 I think Adele is amazing, but I want to listen to her, not lie on her linens.